Suresh M. Sundaresan

 Chase Manhattan Bank Foundation Professor of Financial Institutions

 Columbia Business School

 Professor Sundaresan teaches at Columbia Business School, where his recent course offerings include Debt Markets and Markets for the Poor.
-His research has focused on Treasury auctions, bidding, default risk, habit formation, term structure of interest rates, asset pricing, investment theory, pension asset allocation, swaps, options, forwards, futures, fixed-income securities markets, and risk management.
+His research has been on Treasury auctions, bidding, default risk, habit formation, term structure of interest rates, asset pricing, investment theory, pension asset allocation, swaps, options, forwards, futures, fixed-income securities markets, and risk management.
+His current research focus is on default risk and how it affects asset pricing and sovereign debt securities.
 In addition to his numerous articles in peer-reviewed journals, he is the author of Microfinance: Emerging Trends and Challenges (2008).

 He has been actively involved with several journals, serving as Associate Editor for the Journal of Finance (2000 - 2010), the Review of Derivatives Research (2005 - 2007), Management Science (1981 - 1987), the Review of Financial Studies (1988 - 1990), the Journal of Financial and Quantitative Analysis (1988 - 1992), and the Journal of Futures Markets (1981 - 1984).

 Education: B.E.
-(Mechanical Engineering), University of Madras (1971); Post Graduate Diploma in Business Administration, Indian Institute of Management (1973); M.S., (Finance) Carnegie Mellon (1978); Ph.D.
-(Industrial Administration with a major in Finance and minor in Economics), Carnegie-Mellon University (1980)
+(Mechanical Engineering), University of Madras (1971); Post Graduate Diploma in Business Administration, Indian Institute of Management (1973); M.S., (Finance), Carnegie Mellon University (1978); Ph.D.
+(Industrial Administration with a major in Finance and minor in Economics), Carnegie Mellon University (1980)

 Suresh M. Sundaresan - Columbia Business School Bio Page